organicunity/chalkies.github.io/index.md

 # What's a chalky?

-Chalkies are anyone on the [sfchalkboard](https://lists.riseup.net/www/info/sfchalkboard) mailing list.

-# What's the list for?

-[SF Chalkboard](https://lists.riseup.net/www/info/sfchalkboard) is a mailing list for cooperative living in the San Francisco bay area.
+Chalkies are anyone on [SF Chalkboard](https://lists.riseup.net/www/info/sfchalkboard), a mailing list for cooperative living in the San Francisco bay area.

 It's meant to strengthen ties between cooperative houses, collectives, activists and other intentional communities.
 To know what's going on in our wider world.
 It's the chalkboard in our collective kitchen.

+As of February 2023, there are ~3600 subscribers

 # How do I join?